-All applications (provisional and nonprovisional) may be sent to the U.S. Patent and Trademark Office by mail (see MPEP § 501), or they may be \\>hand-carried to the Customer Window<.
-A continued prosecution application (CPA) filed under 37 CFR 1.53(d) >(available for design applications only)<, amendments, and other papers may be sent to the U.S. Patent and Trademark Office by mail (see MPEP § 501), by facsimile (see MPEP § 502.01) or \\>hand-carried to the Customer Window<.
-Any correspondence sent to the U.S. Patent and Trademark Office should include the sender's return address and ZIP Code designation.\\>For correspondence hand-delivered to the Office, see subsection II. below.< to the sender by OIPE<.
+All correspondence related to a national patent application already filed with the U.S. Patent and Trademark Office must include the identification of the application number or the serial number and the filing date assigned to the application by the Office.
+Any correspondence not containing the proper identification set forth in 37 CFR 1.5(a) will be returned to the sender by \>the Office of Patent Application Processing (OPAP)<.
 Each paper should be inspected to assure that the papers being returned contain either an "Office Date" stamp or a TC date stamp.
-A minor error in the identification of the application can be corrected by the \>Office< provided the correct identification can be quickly discovered.
+A minor error in the identification of the application can be corrected by the Office provided the correct identification can be quickly discovered.
 Examples of minor errors are transposed numbers, typographical errors, and listing the parent application number.
 The failure to give any application number is not a minor error.
 The Office often experiences difficulty in matching incoming papers with the application file to which they pertain because insufficient or erroneous information is given.
 This applies especially to amendments, powers of attorney, changes of address, status letters, petitions for extension of time, and other petitions.